-Since 2016 the Foundation focussed on education, career development and networking opportunities to uncover diverse talent with the potential for leadership success in the workplace.
+Since 2016 the Foundation focusses on education, career development and networking opportunities to uncover diverse talent with the potential for leadership success in the workplace.

-She wanted to push through the ethnic diversity conversation to action hence she proceeded to launch one diversity scholarship focused on education which was due to be personally funded by herself to help mentor and locate work experience for one young person.
-She had the idea of launching scholarships for many years and it was during November 2015 that Miranda decided to proceed with this idea in the New Year.
+She wanted to push through the ethnic diversity conversation to action hence she proceeded to launch one diversity scholarship focused on education, which was due to be personally funded by her to help mentor and locate work experience for one young person.
+She had the idea of launching scholarships for many years, and it was during November 2015 that Miranda decided to proceed with this idea in the following year.

-After discussing her idea with her old law school, The University of Law, it was agreed that she could launch a diversity lecture event to educate and empower our next generation on what was happening in this area.
+After discussing her idea with her alma materl, The University of Law, it was agreed that she could launch a diversity lecture event to educate and empower our next generation on what was happening in this area.
 This was also where the scholarship would be awarded.

 As Miranda was an active alumna helping to inspire future lawyers already via talks and interviews, her law school immediately backed her idea and have been hosting the lecture events.

 In fact, our first Diversity Leadership Lecture made UK history in October 2016 for being the first of its kind with a focus on young people from a black, Asian and ethnic minority background.

 Miranda had also spoken to a few of her friends across different industries who wanted to support her idea by financially contributing, so that more scholarships could be awarded.

 As a result, she decided to launch a foundation, to separate the funds and its work from her existing diversity and charity work.
 However, over time the two have complemented each other on various occasions hence our motto is: "Together we can change the world".

 In 2018, we increased the number of education scholarships for a wider number of industries and to include all diversity strands and ethnicities.
 Hence intersectionality, which is a key factor of our work and our uniqueness as we bring everyone together regardless of their colour, class, religion, faith, age, gender, sexual orientation, disability and so forth.